rahmasayed18/saas-product-analytics/README.md

 ---

-###🔍 Key Insights
+## 🔍 Key Insights

 1. Customer Acquisition

-Monthly signups peaked in Jan and Mar 2022.
+   - Monthly signups peaked in Jan and Mar 2022.

-Top plan at signup: Free (48 users).
+   - Top plan at signup: Free (48 users).

-Top country: Canada; lowest: India.
+   - Top country: Canada; lowest: India.

 2. Retention & Churn

-Current monthly churn: 26% (June 2022), compared to SaaS benchmarks of ~5–7%.
+   - Current monthly churn: 26% (June 2022), compared to SaaS benchmarks of ~5–7%.

 3. Revenue & Monetization

-MRR fluctuated — highest in Feb 2022 ($520) and lowest in Apr 2022.
+   - MRR fluctuated — highest in Feb 2022 ($520) and lowest in Apr 2022.

-ARPU highest in the Pro plan.
+   - ARPU is highest in the Pro plan.

-Revenue distribution: Canada leads with 37.58%, lowest is UK with 17.45%.
+   - Revenue distribution: Canada leads with 37.58%, lowest is UK with 17.45%.

 4. Engagement & Product Usage

-Monthly active users were stable in the first three months (6%, 7%, 9%).
+   - Monthly active users were stable in the first three months (6%, 7%, 9%).

-These same months saw the highest MRR, showing a correlation between MAU stability and revenue peaks.
+   - These same months saw the highest MRR, showing a correlation between MAU stability and revenue peaks.

-In month four, MAU dropped to 4%, which coincided with MRR falling from $440 to $130.
+   - In month four, MAU dropped to 4%, which coincided with MRR falling from $440 to $130.

 ---